 - Permanent impairment of a body function or permanent damage to a body structure

 - Hospitalization or prolongation of an existing hospitalization

-Additionally, according to the Article 80 of the Act, a medical device which is deemed defective (or manufactured and imported without a license) must be recalled.
+Additionally, according to the Article 80 of the Act, a medical device that is deemed defective (or manufactured and imported without a license) must be recalled.

-In addition to vigilance reporting, the TFDA requires that new medical devices undergo a surveillance period where Periodic Safety Update Reports (PSUR) must be submitted.
+Beyond vigilance reporting, the TFDA requires that new medical devices undergo a surveillance period during which Periodic Safety Update Reports (PSUR) must be submitted.
 The surveillance period is generally three years for new medical devices.

 Shown below are the basic steps you should follow in reporting an adverse event in Taiwan: